Sleep Apnea: Symptoms and Treatment

 This sleep disorder can take away from your quality of life by preventing you from getting a good night’s rest, leaving you plagued with fatigue, irritability, headaches, and even hypersomnia, excessive daytime tiredness.
 A lack of sleep can lead to motor vehicle accidents and poor work performance, among other things.

 Not only can it detract from your quality of life, but it can lead to issues such as Type 2 diabetes, metabolic syndrome, liver problems, high blood pressure, heart failure, stroke, ADHD, and depression.
+Consequently, patients with severe OSA have an increased risk of death says Dr. Stuart Quan, a sleep medicine specialist at Brigham and Women’s Hospital and Harvard Medical School in Boston.
 If you feel you may have some of the symptoms mentioned in this article, we encourage you to talk with your doctor about what you are experiencing.

 Overview and Conclusion